 4.2.2.
 Exploratory Factor Analysis (EFA)

 After Cronbach's Alpha test, 30 observational variables were retained for further analysis of the EFA process.
-During the first EFA running, Minimize labor costs variable and Support for introducing new services variable presenting small load factors, respectively 0.389 and 0.378, were eliminated.
-The second EFA analysis outcome shows that the observational variables focused on 4 research constructs with the KMO = 0.827, which is satisfactory (Hair et al., 2005) (Table 8).
+During the first EFA running, Minimize labor costs variable and Support for introducing new services variable

 Result of the EFA factor analysis